reinteractive-open/installfest_guides/source/guides/installfest/adding_authentication.md

 You have probably noticed many websites with a link in the top right corner advising you that you are logged in, or providing you with a link to sign up.
 Let's add that to our app!

+We want those links to appear on _every_ page in our entire application.
+Fear not, we do not have to go and add it one by one to every page.
+Rails provides a default layout for your entire application, called `application.html.erb`.
+This is where you put HTML that you want to include on every page of your website.

 Open `app/views/layouts/application.html.erb` and make it look like the following:

 ```ruby